Jackson-Franke74/ITSC-3155-Final-Project/SRS.md

 * **Justin**: With our Trivia bot we must enforce formatting as this can be subject of hindering results of the game.
 Another constraint can be debating which of our features will be completed at each phase.
 Time and bot input will be a dictating factor on this.

-* **Anush:**
-  * **Constrain 1:** Something that we might have to deal with is the possibility that the questions might be a little too obtuse or difficult for the players.
+* **Anush:**: Something that we might have to deal with is the possibility that the questions might be a little too obtuse or difficult for the players.
 This might be solved with the hint system.

-  * **Constrain 2:** The bot might not be able to recognise the answers given for the free response questions by the users.
+Another would be that he bot might not be able to recognize the answers given for the free response questions by the users.
 This might be solved by formatting it before feeding it to the bot to be checked.

 ## Use Cases